 You don’t have to fully research every line item but you should have every line item listed.

 Creating a checklist has two valuable benefits:

-First, you simulate, if only in your mind, your response.
+First, you simulate your response.
 You can plan your response without the stress.
 This is a very powerful exercise because you’ll be able to formulate a better checklist if you aren’t panicking at the same time.

-Once you’ve created each checklist, store the whole document in a safe place and review it once a year.
-I keep mine with my Money Field Manual.
+Once you’ve created each checklist, store the whole document in a safe place, and review it once a year.
+I keep mine with my Treasure Map.